Opentrons/opentrons-emulation/README.md

 Emulation level is the point in tech stack that is abstracted away by a software model.
 There are 2 types of emulation levels.
 Firmware Emulation and Hardware Emulation.

+#### Firmware Emulation

+Firmware Emulation replaces the firmware with a software model and the drivers interact with the model.

 ![](./README_RESOURCES/emulation-level-illustration.svg "emulation-level-illustration")

+#### Hardware Emulation

 ![](./README_RESOURCES/hardware-level-illustration.svg "hardware-level-illustration")

-Firmware Emulation replaces the firmware with a software model and the drivers interact with the model.
-While Hardware Emulation replaces the hardware with a software model and the firmware interacts with the model.
+Hardware Emulation replaces the hardware with a software model and the firmware interacts with the model.

 Below is a table with the available levels for each piece of hardware.

-**Supported Emulation Levels**
+#### Supported Emulation Levels

 | Hardware                 | Firmware Emulation | Hardware Emulation         |
 |--------------------------|--------------------|----------------------------|